 He was elated, but trying his best not to show the thrill at seeing her standing in front of him like an angel.

 “You need to get out of here!
-Our agreement is at an end.”
-He growled.
+Our agreement is at an end,” the prisoner growled.

-“I came here because I wanted to.”
-She said matter-of-factly.
+“I came here because I wanted to,” she replied matter-of-factly.